The Majestic Monthly

 In addition to having a pet carrier on hand and a vet on call, be sure to stock your medicine cabinet with these invaluable emergency items:

-bullet A blood coagulant in case of a feather break emergency.
+bullet A blood coagulant in case of a toenail break.

-bullet A reel of gauze tape in case of a foot, leg or wing injury.
+bullet Bandages and gauze tape in case of a foot, leg or wing injury.

 bullet A bottle of hydrogen peroxide.

-bullet A spray bottle to put the prepared hydrogen peroxide/water solution into for misting and washing out any boo-boos to help stave off infection (always follow the preparation instructions on the hydrogen peroxide bottle).
+bullet A spray bottle to put the prepared hydrogen peroxide/water solution into for misting and washing out any boo-boos to help stave off infection (10% H.P. to 90% water).

 Always consult your vet immediately in the case of an emergency or accident!